demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 title: All I know about JavaScript functions
 date: 2019-08-30 08:21 +0100
 ---
-# All I know about JavaScript functions
+# Almost all

 JavaScript is all about functions,  it should be called FunctionScript .
-Functions are just functions, a reusable piece of code.
+Functions are just... functions, a reusable pieces of code.
 When we use them in cotext of object ( class ), we call them methods.
 We never call them routines in any case, please don't.

 ## Simple function